vy538/idea-generator/README.md

 6. Gallery page showcases illustrations with generated idea tags
 7. Enlarged view available for illustrations in the gallery on all devices
 8. Mobile users can access navigation options via a hamburger menu
-9. Logged-in users can access the "Add Idea" page
+9. Logged-in users with invite codes or admin status can access the "Add Idea" page
-10. Admin users can access the admin panel for managing ideas and gallery items
+10. Admin users can access the admin panel for managing ideas, gallery items, and invite codes

 ## Technologies Used